Canada Research Chair in Political Methodology

 As an example, Armstrong said that a researcher might want to know how development in a country or region affects the likelihood of conflict.

 “Are developed countries less prone to conflict?
 In the usual way, we collect a bunch of data in places with or without conflict and gather development data and other things that might impact development,” said Armstrong.
-“We put them into a model; focus on how developments relates to probability of conflict.”
+“We put them into a model; focus on how development relates to probability of conflict.”

 “In a predictive model, we may find development matters for conflict, but often times it is difficult to understand exactly how.
 Maybe the relationship deviates from what we thought,” said Armstrong.
 “The predictive model doesn’t care about nature of relationship, it just wants to know what is more predictive.”

-Armstrong aims to merge the approaches; “The two approaches can be put together, to develop a good predictive of conflict and better sense of impact of development on conflict, for example,” said Armstrong.
+Armstrong aims to merge the approaches; “The two approaches can be put together, to develop a good predictive model of conflict and better sense of impact of development on conflict, for example,” said Armstrong.

 Armstrong’s goal is to determine the most profitable and successful uses of the new predictive model that can be incorporated into social science investigations.